Information about kid fun and activities for 2015 is coming soon.

-Pick up a book and let the Fair Bear show you fun and interesting things at the Fair.
+Pick up an activity book and let Gus the fair pup show you around the fair.

 FFA Farm Zoo

 Where do you see the most smiles, ooh’s and ahh’s at the Sandwich Fair?

 Some of the best things in life are free.
 If you doubt that, just see the smiles on both adults and children as they enjoy the cute, cuddly and quirky animals on display.
 The joy of touching a soft baby rabbit or a fluffy baby chick brings out the wonder and joy so often missing in our stressful over-organized lives.
 For a moment people and animals feel that strong bond that farmers have for their animals.

 FFA members from the Somonauk Leland Sandwich chapter, Newark chapter, Hinckley Big Rock chapter, and Indian Creek chapter are all a part of this cooperative effort.